 The National Labor Relations Act (NLRA) establishes which subjects must be bargained over.
 Terms and conditions of employment, such as pay, benefits, vacation and leave can be expected to be addressed in the contract.
-Also relevant is the the Framework Agreement, ratified by a substantial majority of the members of the two unions.
-It explains that subjects concerning academic judgments in service of the Columbia’s teaching and research mission are not intended by the parties to be subjects of bargaining.
-This additional guidance should allow a contract to reached more quickly than otherwise would be the case.
+Also relevant is the Framework Agreement, ratified by a substantial majority of the members of the two unions.
+It explains that subjects concerning academic judgments in service of Columbia’s teaching and research mission are not intended by the parties to be subjects of bargaining.
+This additional guidance should allow a contract to be reached more quickly than otherwise would be the case.

 The distinctive needs of student employees in different departments and schools must be recognized and should inform the negotiated contracts.
 To ensure this occurs, channels of communication are essential.
 We therefore are determined to keep you informed, including through this website and its companion, with the posting of bargaining session updates and other information.
 Please check here frequently.